docker/docs/language/golang/develop.md

 ### Variable substitution in Docker Compose

 One of the really cool features of Docker Compose is [variable substitution](../../compose/compose-file/compose-file-v3.md#variable-substitution).
-You can see some example in our Compose file, `environment` section.
-By means of example:
+You can see some examples in our Compose file, `environment` section.
+By means of an example:

 * `PGUSER=${PGUSER:-totoro}` means that inside the container, the environment variable `PGUSER` shall be set to the same value as it has on the host machine where Docker Compose is run.
 If there is no environment variable with this name on the host machine, the variable inside the container gets the default value of `totoro`.
 * `PGPASSWORD=${PGPASSWORD:?database password not set}` means that if the environment variable `PGPASSWORD` is not set on the host, Docker Compose will display an error.
 This is OK, because we don't want to hard-code default values for the password.
 We set the password value in the `.env` file, which is local to our machine.
 It is always a good idea to add `.env` to `.gitignore` to prevent the secrets being checked into the version control.